MARK-Labs/omarkdoc/FEEDBACK.md

 ## Editing a Story

-To Edit a story, click on the title of the story from the listing page.
+To edit a story, click on the title of the story from the listing page.